How to measure your social media campaign

-You have to measure the results of your social media campaign – I bet you’ve heard it at least a couple of times at least.
+You have to measure the results of your social media campaign – I bet you’ve heard it a couple of times at least.
 How else are you going to show the impact of your social media activities to your C-suite?
 But measuring the results of your social media campaign can be a tricky task.
 The first obstacle is the very nature of social media, as they are continually changing.
 The second obstacle is figuring out which metrics to choose and how to apply them.

 But where there’s a will, there’s a way!
 Measuring the results of your campaign is not that difficult after all.
 All you need the right attitude, a basic understanding of social media analytics and a little help from some social media management tools.